Flow Through a Nacelle in a Crosswind

 ![]() |

-This research has generated significant interest in the scientific community.
+This research generated significant interest in the scientific community.
 In 2019, I was awarded a three year fellowship through the NSF Graduate Research Fellowship Program to continue studying this problem.
 In addition, I was also awarded one of two Orville and Wilbur Wright Graduate Awards through AIAA in 2019.
 Both of these awards have greatly helped me in furthering the study of nacelles in crosswinds.